uogbuji/uogbuji.github.com/ndewo/index.md

 ----

 Some poems in this book have already been published elsewhere, so enjoy this preview.
-In some cases there are updated versionsin the book.
+In some cases the book versions are updated.

 <!---->
 <div  class="cycle-slideshow slide-right"